JerBouma/FinanceToolkit/README.md

 ## Financial Models

 The Models module is meant to execute well-known models such as DUPONT and the Discounted Cash Flow (DCF) model.
-These models are also directly related to the data retrieved from the Toolkit module. **Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/models) which includes an explanation about the model, the parameters and an example.**
+These models are also directly related to the data retrieved from the Toolkit module. **Find the Notebook [here](https://www.jeroenbouma.com/projects/financetoolkit/models-module) and the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/models) which includes an explanation about the model, the parameters and an example.**

 - DuPont Analysis
 - Extended DuPont Analysis